-“Many firms find themselves at a crucial pivot point,” explained Leigh Smith, Principal Consultant for OnePlace Collaboration & Content at Intapp.
+“Many firms find themselves at a crucial pivot point,” explained Leigh Smith, Principal Consultant for Intapp Collaboration & Content at Intapp.
 “Do you continue to invest in a host of point solutions and niche vendors, or do you pivot toward Microsoft and leverage the extensive capabilities of the Microsoft 365 platform?”

 During a recent Intapp Documents product briefing, “Delivering Your Legal DMS on Microsoft 365,” Intapp experts explored the benefits and challenges of using SharePoint relative to other DMS providers.
-Although SharePoint offers many key benefits — including robust security, enterprise-grade document sharing, and real-time coauthoring — the default solution lacks legal-specific capabilities and can’t create, track, or manage matter-related data without compromising functionality, security, or user experience.
+Although SharePoint offers many key benefits — including robust security, enterprise-grade document sharing, and real-time coauthoring — the default solution lacks legal-specific capabilities.
+It can’t create, track, or manage matter-related data without compromising functionality, security, or user experience.

-According to Smith, law firms need to keep two specific challenges in mind when considering Microsoft SharePoint as a legal DMS.
+According to Smith, law firms need to keep two specific challenges in mind when considering Microsoft SharePoint as a DMS.
 “The first is time-to-value,” Smith said.
 “If you’re configuring SharePoint from scratch to deliver a deployment-ready approach of an industry-specific DMS, it’s going to cost significant time and effort.”

 Smith continued: “The second challenge is the fee earner experience.
 Fee earners live and breathe in Microsoft Outlook.
 If you’re going to ensure full adoption of SharePoint, you must let your users continue with their preferred user experiences with minimal context switching.
 This is where out-of-the-box SharePoint falls short.”

-Bridging the Microsoft SharePoint Gap with Intapp Documents
+Bridging the Microsoft SharePoint gap with Intapp Documents

 Firms that want to use Microsoft SharePoint as a legal DMS need additional tools to support integration, promote user accessibility, and meet the unique needs of the legal industry.

 “Investing in Microsoft 365 and using tech products to exploit and accelerate the firm’s [Microsoft] adoption is a proven strategy,” Smith said.
-He then shared how Adams & Adams, a leading African law firm, successfully optimized Microsoft SharePoint as its DMS — and seamlessly integrated Microsoft Teams and Office 365 — using Intapp Documents.
+He then shared how Adams & Adams, a leading African law firm, successfully optimized Microsoft SharePoint as its DMS — and seamlessly integrated Microsoft Teams and Office 365 — by using Intapp Documents.

 “Intapp Documents works as an application layer on top of your own Microsoft 365 tenant,” explained Smith.
 “It uses sophisticated automation and deep integration with existing apps to deliver legal DMS user experience that meets the needs of fee earners and the wider firm.”